sizeofvoid/libopeninput/doc/user/features.rst

 Below is a list of features supported by libinput.
 The availability of features usually depends on the device type and a device's capabilties.
-Not all features are user-configurable, some rely on @see device-quirks to be useful.
+Not all features are user-configurable, some rely on :ref:`device-quirks` to be useful.